BarriosXJavier/tag-replacer.nvim/README.md

 ## Usage

 - Replace tags in entire buffer: `:ReplaceTag from_tag to_tag`
-- Replace tags in visual selection: `:ReplaceTagVisual from_tag to_tag`
+- Replace tags in visual selection: `:ReplaceTagInSelection from_tag to_tag`

 Example: `:ReplaceTag a Link`